 Despite using state of the art equipment, having a lead singer who hits an amazing falsetto, and an amazing guitarist who slashes all the right chords, the crowd may still not find your concert enjoyable.
 Why?
 Because music is an art, a composite of both vocal and instrumental sound and as such, it must have a clear technique that captivates our audience.

 Sound needs to be clear so as to evoke the positive emotions from the audience.
 This can only be attained by manipulating the equipment and sound in a particular way.
-This is what a live sound engineer does, applying seasoned techniques that stabilize the harmonies to suit the event.
+This is what a live sound engineer does, applying seasoned sound engineering techniques that stabilize the harmonies to suit the event.

 Whether you are a beginner or seasoned techhnician, here are some basic tips on improving your techniques:

 1. Learn how to play an instrument: